lars-olt/on-track/README.md

+# on-track

-This is a todo list website application I created for tracking school work across classes.
+This is a todo list website I created for tracking school work across classes.
 Users can login using their email, add classes to their profile, and then add and check off/complete tasks as the day progresses.
 (Checked tasks will be deleted automatically on page refresh) Data is stored and encrypted using Google Firestore.
+Personal goals can also be added to the side bar, from the desktop implementation, which are also retained until checked off/completed.

 ## demos